Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 - At least a day before serving, prepare the pork by studding it with the garlic slivers, then rubbing it with 1 1/2 tablespoons salt, half of the sage available, and the 2 sprigs of rosemary.
 Wrap securely in plastic wrap and refrigerate.

 - When preparing to cook, remove the roast from the refrigerator, preserve the garlic, rinse thoroughly, and pat dry.
 Set aside so as to bring it to room temperature.

 - In the casserole, heat the olive oil over moderately high heat, and add 3/5 of the garlic.
 Add the pork loin once hot and sauté on all sides until it is thoroughly browned.
 Remove the by now browned garlic.
 Add the onions and tomatoes, and the remaining 2/5 of garlic.
 Cook for 3 minutes, then dissolve the sugar in the wine vinegar and add it to the pork mixture

-- Add the wine, stir to blend, and cook to reduce it slightly; around 5 minutes.
-Then proceed to add in the leek sections, pushing the, thoroughly down into the sauce.
+- Add the wine, stir to blend, and cook to reduce it slightly (around 5 minutes).
+Then proceed to add in the leek sections, pushing them thoroughly down into the sauce.
 Season lightly, and then add the remaining sage and the 2 other sprigs of rosemary, keeping them intact so that the rosemary needles don't spill out.
 Add the butter, and cook over low heat, covered, for 1 and 1/2 hours, or until it is cooked to your satisfaction.
 Stir occasionally.

 - To serve, place the pork loin upon a serving platter, untie if it was previously tied, allow it to rest, and then slice thinly.
-Arrange the leaks, onions, tomatoes, around the meat, and place the cooking sauce in a sauce boat, and then serve everything immediately.
+Arrange the leeks, onions, and tomatoes around the meat, and place the cooking sauce in a sauce boat, and then serve everything immediately.

 © 2018 Ryan Thomas